OCR-D/ocrd-website/site/en/workflows.md

 image is segmented into the various regions, including columns.
 Segments are also classified, either coarse (text, separator, image, table, ...) or fine-grained (paragraph, marginalia, heading, ...).

+**Note:** The `ocrd-tesserocr-segment`, `ocrd-tesserocr-recognize`, `ocrd-sbb-textline-detector` and `ocrd-cis-ocropy-segment` processors do not only segment the page, but also the text lines within the detected text regions in one step.
+Therefore with those (and only with those!) processors you don't need to segment into lines in an extra step and can continue with [step 13 - line-level dewarping](#step-13-dewarping-line-level).

 **Note:** If you use `ocrd-tesserocr-segment-region`, which uses only bounding boxes instead of polygon coordinates, then you should post-process via `ocrd-segment-repair` with `plausibilize=True` to obtain better results without